callmeEthan/PrimeFramework_Sponza/README.md

 <img src="https://github.com/callmeEthan/PrimeFramework_Sponza/blob/main/Screenshots/smoke_shadow2.jpg?raw=true?raw=true" width="1024">
 Overal result are good, however you can still see the noise if you look closely.
 ### Foliages
 I got the idea after watching the first minute of [this video](https://www.youtube.com/watch?v=iASMFba7GeI).
-The grasses and tree trunks isn't complicated, but for the tree leaves and bushes I have to come up with [Naive surface mesh](https://github.com/callmeEthan/Naive_surface_nets_GM2) for gamemaker.
+The grasses and tree trunks isn't complicated, but for the tree leaves and bushes I have to come up with [**Naive surface mesh**](https://github.com/callmeEthan/Naive_surface_nets_GM2) for gamemaker.
 The final result is a tree model with custom attribute for vertex transform (wind blowing).
+Draw back is that naive surface mesh can be very slow to generate, so I implement a frametime check so the process doesn't pause the game, and add the model into scene once the generation is completed.
 **Image: tree mesh before and after vertex transform**
 <img src="https://github.com/callmeEthan/PrimeFramework_Sponza/blob/main/Screenshots/foliage.jpg?raw=true?raw=true" width="1024">
 The mesh still have some unused attribute, which can be tweak for things like collision and stuff, probably.